Adam-Al-Rahman/Digital_Garden/plants/notes/LivCon/E-Journal/E-Journal.md

 ## Atiq Urrehaman

+### Singularity

+Srajeta, I think the singularity or technological singularity is a hypothetical point in time at which technological growth becomes uncontrollable and irreversible, resulting in unforeseeable changes to human civilization.
+According to the most popular version of the singularity hypothesis, called Intelligence explosion, an upgradable intelligent agent will eventually enter a "runaway reaction" of self-improvement cycles, each new and more intelligent generation appearing more and more rapidly, causing an "explosion" in intelligence and resulting in a powerful super-intelligence that qualitatively far surpasses all human intelligence.

 ### Artificial Intelligence

 **Artificial Intelligence (AI) refer to any technique that enables computers or robot to mimic or act and think like human.**